 Does Your Industry Violate Ohio Wage and Hour Laws?

 When it comes to wage and hour laws in Ohio, employees enjoy a lot of protection.
-Our minimum wage will exceed the federal rate by over a dollar per hour in 2018.
 Employers that violate minimum wage laws can be liable for paying affected employees triple damages.
 In addition, they may pay attorneys’ fees and costs.
 Employers will try to cut corners and minimize overhead, even when it harms employees.

 So what about your job?
 Are they treating you fairly and following all the laws?
 Several industries are notorious for FLSA violation, such as: